jjvanzon/JJs-Reference-Architecture/layers.md

 The [presentation](#presentation-layer) layer is the visual part of a program.
 It is what the user sees.

-The [business](#business-layer) layer can model of the functionality of a software program, but you generally don't see it.
-It defines the rules of the system.
-It is like the internal, mechanical parts.
+The [business](#business-layer) layer are like the internal, mechanical parts.
+They defines the rules of the system.
+It can model the functionality of a software program, but you generally don't see it.

 The [data](#data-layer) layer models and stores the data.
 It models functionality more passively: it does not really do anything on its own.
 It doesn't really process the data.
 It just stores it.